kragen/dercuano/intro.md

 ### Size and public-domain dedication ###

-On 2019-05-15 as I write this, the Dercuano tarball is 2.0 megabytes and contains some 700,000 words in 341 notes, about 2400 paperback pages’ worth of text.
-This is about 40% of the total amount of text I have here and intend to include.
+On 2019-05-19 as I write this, the Dercuano tarball is 2.2 megabytes and contains some 760,000 words in 408 notes, about 2600 paperback pages’ worth of text.
+This is about half of the total amount of text I have here and intend to include.
 I’m still importing notes to add to it.